Introduction

 Domain Name System

-There are two DNS services that have traditionally been supported by gateway providers: authoritative name servers and recursive resolvers.
-Each has their own security features and vulnerabilities to manage.
-In a gateway context, a DNS can be an effective and scalable mitigation capability against a variety of cyber risks, such as by using DNS filtering to stop undesirable content, or using a Protective DNS (PDNS) service to block malicious domains.
+In a gateway context, a DNS can be an effective and scalable mitigation capability against a variety of cyber risks.
+It can either filter out undesirable content or use a Protective DNS (PDNS) service to block malicious domains.

 There are several concepts to consider for a DNS, including: